 “[Sonny] was supposed to be a very fly drummer […] we watched him work in the pit and he used a lot of tricks.
 He was flashy but our minds weren’t made up” – Duke Ellington

-It is surely indicative of the personal and musical respect that the musicians must have felt towards Greer that he was the man to whom they turned when in need of leadership.
-But for Greer’s reticence, perhaps musical history would have turned out very differently: the greatest bandleader in history was in fact originally only second choice to lead his own band.
-Under Ellington’s growing confidence as composer and bandleader the nightly shows at the Kentucky club quickly gained caché amongst New York’s musical elite.
+It is interesting and perhaps indicative of the personal and musical respect that the musicians must have felt towards Greer, that he was the man to whom they first turned when in need of leadership.
+But for Greer’s reticence, perhaps musical history would have turned out very differently – the greatest jazz bandleader in history was in fact originally only the second choice to lead his own band!
+Under Ellington’s growing confidence as composer and bandleader, however, the nightly shows at the Kentucky club quickly gained caché amongst New York’s musical elite.

 “We didn’t go to work till 11pm and we stayed open until 7 in the morning.
 After 3am you couldn’t get a seat […] All them musicians was coming and hanging out […] Paul Whiteman would bring all his friends and band down there.” – Sonny Greer

 They also began to record, making eight sides in November 1924.

 In recording ‘Choo Choo’, Greer’s (and Ellington’s) recording début, we can safely presume he was restricted to cymbals and wood blocks by the engineers according to standard procedure at the time.
 However, the small size of the band at this point (a sextet) allows us to hear what Greer is doing more clearly than do some of the later sides, and his fine, syncopated choked-cymbal playing clearly gives the band an extra kick along at key moments.
 It’s also presumably him playing the train whistle (part of the arsenal of sound-effect ‘traps’ which a drummer was expected to provide, and be proficient in playing) at the end of the number.